This Looks Pretty Awesome - How to Determine if a Coin is Counterfeit Using Your Computer Mouse

 I don't know if you keep up with the latest geek trends, but news has come to light recently of a project that some University scientists in Spain have been working on whereby a standard computer mouse can be used to detect counterfeit coins.

-According to an article on gizmodo.com, "The system rotates the coin, sampling its surface using the 30 x 30 [in your mouse] pixel resolution optical sensor.
+According to this article, "The system rotates the coin, sampling its surface using the 30 x 30 [in your mouse] pixel resolution optical sensor.
 Then it compares it to a stored model, giving you the nay or the yay with more accuracy than anyone, or about the same accuracy as an expert."

 In the words of one of the authors: "We have implemented a system of detection of false currencies of two Euros by means of the comparison of landlords obtained with a mouse sensor óptico."
 (Translation capably provided by Alta Vista's Babel Fish).

 Just whether that's the case remains to be seen, as well as the fact as to whether it's as reliable as a detection method for valuable items.

 I doubt the specifications of this setup will be made widely known, and even if they are I don't think the method would ever become more than a first-step check for counterfeit detection.

 Having said that, I can see a lot of alternative uses for the system within numismatics - discovery of die varieties being one!

 Imagine being able to feed a batch of pennies of one date into this puppy, and then having them say yes or no to a particular variety being detected?

 Does anyone know how this could be jerry-rigged to work?
 UDATE (23/11/09): One of our readers has generously provided the following translation from the original article in Spanish: (with thanks to Yahya)